sya-if/Crunchy-Code/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## About Crunchy Code Web Application System
+The functional requirements provided in the system are to allow the user to manage their profile, status, and progress, learn concepts where that will be the main content for the user to get to know computer science, and view quizzes, so they can answer quizzes to improve their knowledge, view community to seek answers from experts, view Forum to get Forum information related to computer science, view progress for students to monitor their progression, manage profile for admin to view the admin information and to manage the admin and student accounts, manage materials for admin to update learn concept in the system and manage quizzes for admin to update the quiz content.
+In terms of non-functional requirements, the systems will provide the best performance where the page will be responsive and well-performed.
+Security is also an important requirement to have in the systems by using strong encryption for sensitive data.
+Lastly, we want the content to be accessible to students in secondary schools where they are much more comfortable with Bahasa Malaysia.

+Below are the features that are provided in our system:
+- Manage Student
+- Manage Material
+- Manage Forum
+- Manage Quiz
+- View Forum
+- View Profile
+- View Quiz
+- Enroll Module
+- View Material
+- View FAQ

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: